Post and recipe updated: 5.26.14

 This recipe is really easy.
 But, if you’re crazy like me, you’ll find a way to make it harder by making homemade applesauce—a key ingredient to the recipe.
 The great thing about doing it this way is that you end up with 2 great things instead of one.
 Just saying.

-3. Combine the milk, applesauce, butter, and egg.
+- Into the cooled butter, whisk together milk, applesauce, and egg.

-4. Add milk mixture to oat mixture and stir well.
+- Add milk mixture to oat mixture and stir well.
+Stir in fruit.

 - Pour mixture into an 8-inch square baking dish and bake for 20 min.